Starting Out In Hockey

 What equipment will we need?

 Your child will need a standard set of equipment, which includes a helmet, neck guard, elbow and shoulder pads, shin guards, a cup, a stick, and skates.
-You can get advice and information on equipment by contacting email@example.com, and we have a limited number of "loaner" starter kits (minus skates and stick) available on a first-come, first-served basis.
-For more information on Loaner Starter Kits please contact either Mark McGrath.
-If you want to purchase your child’s equipment we will be glad to provide you with a listing of area sporting goods stores and full-service hockey pro shops that will be able to help you.
+You can get advice and information on equipment by contacting email@example.com or at 860-490-5796.
+If you want to purchase your child’s equipment we recommend you visit DK Hockey in the back of Enfield Twin Rinks www.dkhockey.com and ask for Keith or Dan and tell them Coach Mark McGrath sent you.
+You can also visit South Windsor Arena’s pro shop and ask for help from Lenny or Steve.

 How should I choose a hockey organization?